Photo: Unknown (prototype asset) / project prototype

 - Hiroshima/Miyajima: Peak late November

-The Finest Autumn Sites
+The Best Autumn Sites

 Winter: Onsen and Snow